ADT Command and Control ReviewBy - 01/11/2019

 Smart Home Devices

-We’ve already dove into the details of using smart home devices with the ADT Command control panel so you already know they offer light, lock, garage door control, and temperature automation.
+We’ve already dived into the details of using smart home devices with the ADT Command control panel so you already know they offer light, lock, garage door control, and temperature automation.
 You also already know that the panel supports Z-Wave Plus.

 As far as changes since their Pulse days, the lights and locks have not changed much, but the thermostat is brand new.
 Though ADT branded, it is the Alarm.com Smarter Thermostat, which is one I’ve tested before.
 While it’s a fine thermostat, I don’t like it as much as I do Nest or even ecobee.
 Thankfully, ADT Command & Control will continue to work with Nest.
 The integration gives you the ability to control your home’s temperature via the ADT Control app.

 With the right package, you can add indoor and outdoor cameras to your ADT system as well as their new video doorbell.